cli-guidelines/cli-guidelines/content/_index.md

 A `--password-file` flag allows a secret to be passed in discreetly, in a wide variety of contexts.

 (It’s possible to pass a file’s contents into a flag in Bash by using `--password $(< password.txt)`.
-This approach has the same security as mentioned above.
+This approach has the same security problems mentioned above.
 It’s best avoided.)

 ### Interactivity {#interactivity}